Fowler Hollow Run

 Fowler Hollow Run is a stream in Perry County, Pennsylvania, in the United States.
-It is part of the Susquehanna River watershed as it is a tributary of Shultz Creek, which is a tributary of Sherman Creek, which flows into the Susquehanna.
-The drainage basin for Fowler Hollow Run is 5.59 square miles (14.48 km2) and enters Shultz Creek 3.90 miles (6.28 km) from its mouth on Sherman Creek.
-It is 48.14 miles (77.47 km) along Sherman Creek to the lower Susquehanna River.
+It is part of the Susquehanna River watershed as it is a tributary of Shultz Creek, which is a tributary of Shermans Creek, which flows into the Susquehanna.
+The drainage basin for Fowler Hollow Run is 5.59 square miles (14.48 km2) and enters Shultz Creek 3.90 miles (6.28 km) from its mouth on Shermans Creek.
+It is 48.14 miles (77.47 km) along Shermans Creek to the lower Susquehanna River.

 The 6.2 mile (10 km) waterway creates a narrow valley, part of which is designated Fowlers Hollow State Park.
 The stream is a popular site for fishing brown and brook trout and is stocked by the Pennsylvania Fish and Boat Commission before the opening of the fishing season.
 It also has a good population of native brook trout.